Quickscript-Competiton/July2020entries/README.md

 ## There will be amazing prizes!
 * An exclusive badge for your github profile recognising your efforts and contribution to the community.
+* If you participate once, you get stickers,
+* if you participate twice time, you get also a mug,
+* if you participate three times, you get also a t-shirt

+(while stocks last.
+Note - prizes still available)
+You can participate more than once.

-* Socks/Mugs/Hats/Stickers with the Racket logo - to be announced on Racket Users mailing list/google group.
+Prizes to be announced on Racket Users mailing list/google group.

 Scripts licensed appropriately will be included in a package for installation and universal fame.